WaffleBoyTom/StableDiffusionDeforum/README.md

 YOU STILL NEED CONDA TO RUN THIS

+YOU STILL NEED THE KEYBOARD MODULE TO RUN THIS

 I haven't tested this extensively so please let me know if something's bugged

 HOW TO :